 Audio mastering is the last step of an audio project before its release.

 The purpose of mastering is to ensure that the mix will translate optimally on the different mediums, to quality check the project before its release.

-Mastering is the last step of an audio project before it’s release.
-The purpose of mastering is to bring the audio content to the perfect balance, eventually add some color and optimize the release on all related systems and media formats.
+It’s the place where you can eventually adjust subtly the audio content to the perfect balance, add some color if needed and optimize the release on all related systems and media formats.

-You can think of mastering as the last polish & quality check that optimizes playback quality on all devices (from little in-ears to high end audiophile monitors or huge club’s soundsystems).
+You can think of mastering as the last polish & quality check that optimizes playback quality on all devices (from little in-ears to high-end audiophile monitors or huge club’s sound systems).

 Mastering is also the place to ensure consistency and uniformity of sound over the multiple tracks of a project.
 Bring a cohesive feeling to it.